-In addition, utilities are entitled to file offset filings.
+In addition, California water utilities are entitled to make offset filings.
 Offset filings may be filed to adjust revenues for construction projects authorized in GRCs when the plant is placed in service or for rate changes charged to the Company for purchased water, purchased power, and pump taxes (referred to as "offsettable expenses").
-Such rate changes approved in offset filings remain in effect until a GRC is approved.
+Such rate changes approved in offset filings remain in effect until the next GRC is approved.